Ksenon2611/Kaggle-Competition.Two-Sigma-Rental-Listings/README.md

 This competition required to build model which will be predict  client's interest to each new rental listing on Renthop.com.

 It was my first competition at Kaggle and I finished at 194th place from 2500 competitors (TOP 8%).
+My final script has one XGBoost model + StackNet (thanks to Kazanova).

 DESCRIPTION OF COMPETITION